gear-foundation/academy/docs/02-substrate-id/subwallet.md

     ![Create Account](/img/02/subwallet-add-account.png)

 4. Select the type of account you want to create (SubWallet allows you to create Substrate-like and Ethereum accounts simultaneously).
-Copy your seed phrase and keep it in the same place:
+Copy your seed phrase and keep it in a safe place:

     ![Choose Type](/img/02/subwallet-choose-type.png)